fosterchild1/BigInteger.luau/README.md

-Luau implementation of BigInteger, typechecked and optimized to be blazingly fast.
+Luau implementation of Java's BigInteger with typechecking